wangziqi2013/wangziqi2013.github.io/_posts/2020-06-11-base-victim.markdown

 Both parts of the compressed cache also run different instances of replacement protocols.
 In the paper, the baseline cache runs conventional LRU, while the victim cache runs random eviction.

+One of the most important invariant is that the content of the baseline cache would always equal to a regular cache of the same organization running the same replacement algorithm.
+The baseline and victim cache operate individually as two independent caches, with the victim cache holding victim blocks evicted by the baseline cache.
+Exclusiveness is maintained between these two caches, such that one address can only exist in at most one of the two caches.